luoxz-ai/osm-research.cpp/README.md

 ##### Nearest Neighbor
 kdTree, which is simple but fast algorithm for NN is implemented.
 ### Visualize any road networks in various format
+Highlight any nodes and edges in various colors you want.

 ## How to use